ShengzhiWu/GrasshopperTutorial/README.md

 # Grasshopper Tutorial
-A tutorial for grasshopper offering an easy start.
+A tutorial for grasshopper beginners.